-Dr. Hoffman’s most recent book, co-authored with Bob Schwartz, is Learning for Careers: The Pathways to Prosperity Network (fall 2017).
-She is also the author of Schooling in the Workplace: How Six of the World’s Best Vocational Education Systems Prepare Young People for Jobs and Life, (2011).
-She is an editor of three JFF books: Double the Numbers: Increasing Postsecondary Credentials for Underrepresented Youth, Minding the Gap: Why Integrating High School with College Makes Sense and How to Do It, and, most recently, Anytime, Anywhere: Student-Centered Learning for Schools and Teachers and author of Women's True Profession: Voices from the History of Teaching—all published by Harvard Education Press.
+She also co-authored Learning for Careers: The Pathways to Prosperity Network with Bob Schwartz and wrote Schooling in the Workplace: How Six of the World’s Best Vocational Education Systems Prepare Young People for Jobs and Life, which introduces a U.S. audience to the range of vocational education systems abroad.
+Other books she has written or edited include: Women’s True Profession: Voices from the History of Teaching, Double the Numbers: Increasing Postsecondary Credentials for Underrepresented Youth, and Minding the Gap: Why Integrating High School with College Makes Sense and How to Do It.

 Nancy serves on the Massachusetts Board of Higher Education, and on the boards of North Bennet Street School, which teaches traditional trades and craftsmanship, and Build Up Birmingham, an Alabama organization that offers construction training and gives young people opportunities to rehab homes they rent or own.

 Before joining JFF, Nancy held faculty and administrative positions at institutions such as MIT, UMass Boston, Harvard, Brown, Temple, and Portland State.
 Nancy was active in the civil rights movement of the 1960s and was an early developer of the field of women’s studies.

 Describing herself as an outdoors person, Nancy says, “I’m also happy with a good book.”

 She has three adult children and four grandchildren.